The Best Buy Memorial Day sale has major savings on Samsung, Maytag, Lenovo and more - NewsBreak

 Whether you’re shopping for laundry room upgrades or a new TV to make at-home movie nights truly cinematic, there is a Best Buy deal for you.
 The retailer is currently hosting its Memorial Day appliances sale on top of deals on laptops , TVs , headphones and more.
 Below, we rounded the best Memorial Day Best Buy deals on some of the best products we've ever tested for the lowest prices on the web.

-► Memorial Day is this Monday: Shop 70+ best Memorial Day sales—save at The Home Depot, Best Buy, Walmart and more
+► Memorial Day sales: Shop the 90+ best sales at The Home Depot, Best Buy, Walmart and more

-► Last chance: Snag a $1,000 welcome offer for the Chase Sapphire Preferred
+► Memorial Day shopping: What stores are open today?
+Store hours for Walmart, Best Buy, Lowe’s, Home Depot, more

-► Samsung deal: Save $50 when you preorder the advanced new Samsung Galaxy Neo G8 gaming monitor
+► Memorial Day hours: What to know about mail delivery, bank hours

 Memorial Day 2022: Shopping guide

-- Memorial Day 2022 sales and deals: Shop the 70+ best Memorial Day sales now—save at Home Depot, Best Buy, Walmart and more
+- All the best Memorial Day 2022 sales and deals: Shop the 90+ best Memorial Day sales—save at The Home Depot, Best Buy, Walmart and more

-- Amazon Memorial Day sales: Here are the best Amazon Memorial Day deals you can get today
+- Amazon Memorial Day sales: The best Amazon deals you can get today

-- Lowe’s Memorial Day sales: All the best deals at Lowe's on Samsung, Craftsman, LG and Kobalt
+- Lowe’s Memorial Day sales: The best deals on Samsung, Craftsman, LG

-- Wayfair Memorial Day sales: Save up to 70% on grills, patio sets, kitchen tools and bedding
+- Wayfair Memorial Day sales: Save up to 70% on grills, patio sets, bedding

 - Memorial Day TV sales: Shop the best TV deals from Samsung, LG and TCL

-- Memorial Day clothing and fashion sales: Score stylish deals at Nike, Madewell and J.Crew
+- Memorial Day clothing and fashion sales: Score deals at Nike, Madewell, J.Crew

 The best TV Memorial Day Best Buy deals